akapoor13/budget/README.md

 python normalize_statement.py path/to/statement.csv -o normalized.csv
 ```

 The input CSV must have the columns `Date`, `Description`, and `Amount`.
-The script
-adds `Category` and `Subcategory` columns based on keyword matching and writes the
+Each row
+is sent to the OpenAI API to clean up the merchant name and determine the most
-output CSV without the original indexes.
+likely spending category.
+The output CSV contains the columns `Date`, `Merchant`,
+`Amount`, `Category`, and `Subcategory`.